Jagan Reddy cancels order renaming Dr APJ Abdul Kalam award after dad YSR Reddy

 With assets worth Rs 5,10,38,16,566, Jagan Reddy is richest minister in Andhra

 "Dr Kalam accomplished much for the nation with his inspiring life.
-Jagan Reddy's government changing APJ Abdul Kalam Pratibha Puraskar to YSR Vidya Puraskar is a shocking method of self-aggrandisement at the cost of disrespecting a much venerated man," said Chandrababu Naidu.
+Jagan Reddy's government changing APJ Abdul Kalam Pratibha Puraskar to YSR Vidya Puraskar is a shocking method of self-aggrandisement at the cost of disrespecting a much-venerated man," said Chandrababu Naidu.

 Jagan Mohan government is on a spree to change names of several schemes since coming to power.
 'NTR bharosa' was renamed 'YSR pension kanuka', 'Anna canteens' were renamed 'Rajanna canteens' and midday meal scheme is now called 'YSR akshaya patra'.